A Brief History of the Drug War

 Politicians now routinely admit to having used marijuana, and even cocaine, when they were younger.
 When Michael Bloomberg was questioned during his 2001 mayoral campaign about whether he had ever used marijuana, he said, "You bet I did – and I enjoyed it."
 Barack Obama also candidly discussed his prior cocaine and marijuana use: "When I was a kid, I inhaled frequently – that was the point."

 The assault on American citizens, however, has persisted.
-Bloomberg oversaw a higher rate of low-level marijuana arrests than any mayor in New York City history.
-And Obama, despite advocating for reforms – such as reducing the crack/powder sentencing disparity, ending the ban on federal funding for syringe access programs, and supporting state medical marijuana laws – has yet to shift drug control funding to a health-based approach.
+President Obama, despite advocating for reforms – such as reducing the crack/powder sentencing disparity, ending the ban on federal funding for syringe access programs, and supporting state medical marijuana laws – has yet to shift the majority of drug control funding to a health-based approach.

 Progress is inevitably slow but there is unprecedented momentum behind drug policy reform right now.
 We look forward to a future where drug policies are shaped by science and compassion rather than political hysteria.